 In 1997, a $165 million project was launched by Groupe Forrest International in partnership with the Gécamines and the American company OMG: the Société pour le Traitement du Terril de Lubumbashi (company for processing the Lubumbashi slagheap (STL).
 The project involves using a pyro-metallurgical process to treat a third of the volume of the Lubumbashi slag heap.
 Thanks to state-of-the-art technology, STL treats this slag and produces an alloy containing cobalt and copper.
 Its annual production capacity is around 5,000 tonnes of cobalt and 3,000 tonnes of copper per year.
-In 2018, Groupe Forrest International and Gécamines concluded a non-judicial agreement which provides for the transfer of ownership of the plant to Gécamines and payment, by it, of compensation to GTL (Groupement du Terril de Lubumbashi (grouping of the Lubumbashi slag heap), of which the Group is now the sole shareholder.
+In 2018, Groupe Forrest International and Gécamines concluded a non-judicial agreement which provides for the transfer of ownership of the plant to Gécamines and payment, by it, of compensation to GTL (Groupement du Terril de Lubumbashi (grouping of the Lubumbashi slag heap).
+Since 2018, the Forrest Group is no longer active in the mining sector.

 Diversification of activities

-In the agri-food field, the Group has bought, with the Belgian investor Aldo Vastapane, the large cattle farms of Katongola (Grelka).
+In the agri-food field, the Group has bought, with the Belgian investor Aldo Vastapane, les Grands Elevages de Katongola (Grelka).
 Grelka now has nearly 35,000 head of cattle located on two ranches, covering a total area of 450,000 hectares.

 Malta D. Forrest takes over management of the Group

 In 2011, George A. Forrest entrusted the management of the Group to his eldest son, Malta David Forrest.
-A graduate of the École Polytechnique of the Free University of Brussels, he is continuing and strengthening the Group’s diversification policy, in the electricity field, in particular.
+A graduate of the École Polytechnique of the Université Libre de Bruxelles, he is continuing and strengthening the Group’s diversification policy, in the electricity field, in particular.